YuweiYin/yuweiyin.github.com/_pages/post.md

   * How exactly do children acquire (not learn) their first language?
   * Can we reimplement first language acquisition in computer programs?

+---

 * **Human beings (Ego/Self, Self-consciousness, and Free Will)**:
   * What are we?
 Where do we come from?
 Who/what created us in the first place?
   * Who am I?
-(The question implies the existence of reincarnation)
+(The question implies that I may not be me.)
   * What is ego/self?
 Do we have an ego/self?
     * Is there a boundary between you and me or the stone and me?
     * If so, am I still me, since both inside and outside of me keep changing? (> Ship of Theseus)